Walgreens CEO Pessina to step down, become executive chair

 The change in leadership comes a couple weeks after Walgreens announced a huge quarterly loss and a major business pivot.

-Walgreens posted a quarterly loss of $1.7 billion in the quarter that ended May 31 with millions of people sheltering at home due to the rapidly spreading COVID-19 pandemic.
+Walgreens posted a $1.7 billion loss in the quarter that ended May 31 with millions of people sheltering at home due to the rapidly spreading COVID-19 pandemic.

 Walgreens was particularly hurt in the quarter by plunging sales from its Boots stores in the United Kingdom.
 But even before the pandemic set in, the drugstore chain had embarked on major cost-cutting plan to improve its performance.

-The chain also announced earlier this month that it will squeeze primary care clinics into as many as 700 of its U.S. stores over the next few years in a major expansion of the care it offers customers.
+The chain also announced earlier this month that it will squeeze primary care clinics into as many as 700 of its U.S. stores over the next few years in a bid to play a greater role in managing customer health.

 Drugstores like Walgreens and rival CVS Health Corp. typically tuck small clinics in the back of their stores to dole out flu shots or treat minor ailments like sinus infections or poison ivy.
 But Walgreens is closing many of those clinics and redesigning some stores to fit larger primary care offices to offer more comprehensive care.